MasterSINISTER/Friday/README.md

 Friday: Executing backup script...
 ```

-## ⚙️ Configuration
-- Edit `config.json` (if exists) to set preferences like API keys, schedules, or default commands.
-- You can extend Friday by adding Python modules in the `modules/` directory.

 ## 🛠️ Roadmap / To-Do
 - [ ] Add natural language processing for flexible commands
 - [ ] Integrate with external APIs (weather, news, system stats)